caseyfleeter/stanford-cme213.github.io/gcp.md

 1. Make sure your VS Code server is running.
 2. Start a terminal.
-3. Connect to your VM with: `gcloud compute ssh NAME --ssh-flag="-R 52698:localhost:52698"`
+3. Connect to your VM with: `gcloud compute ssh NAME --ssh-flag="-R 52698:localhost:52698"`.
+Remember to replace NAME by the name of your instance.
-4. Run `rmate FILENAME` on your VM, where `FILENAME` is path to the file you want to edit.
+4. Run `rmate FILENAME` **on your VM,** where `FILENAME` is path to the file you want to edit. `rmate` should be already installed in your VM.
-5. Find your remote file opened in VS Code.
+5. Magically, find your remote file opened in VS Code.

 Note:
 * You can repeat step 4 to open multiple files concurrently.
 * Make sure to save and close your file before disconnecting your VM.

+This will greatly simplify the process of reading and modifying source files in the cloud.
+You now have access to all the functionalities of VS Code without worrying about a slow network connection.